29 Interesting Facts about Hong Kong

 13. Many buildings in Hong Kong do not have floors with the number ‘four’ in them as the number in Cantonese sounds like “will certainly die”.
 It’s not unusual for buildings to skip the 4th, 14th, 24th etc floors as well as all floors from 40 to 49.

-14. Hong Kong is ranked the world’s fourth top financial centre.
-Until recently it was third and Asia’s top financial centre.
+14. Hong Kong is ranked the world’s fourth top financial center.
+Until recently, it was third and Asia’s top financial center.

 Green hills surrounding a small town